DanielBarbakadze/Advanced-JS-and-React-Basics/Meeting-3/README.md

 ### Polymorphism

-Polymorphism** in Object-Oriented Programming is an ability to create a property, a function, or an object that has more than one realization.

-Polymorphism is an ability to substitute classes that have common functionality in sense of methods and data.
-In other words, it is an ability of multiple object types to implement the same functionality that can work in a different way but supports a common interface.

 Let’s take a look at a real-life example of polymorphism.
 If you have learned how to drive one car, you’ll be able to drive any other car; it doesn’t depend on the make of car it’s configuration or inner implementation.
 It has the same driver interface.

 ![polymorphism-example](https://miro.medium.com/max/700/1*Pu67br76VEd7Aoa5ieMj5Q.jpeg)